yannan90/kaggle-2024-Eedi-8th-place-training-code/README.md

   4. Apply reranker quantization.

 ### How to use the code
 The main implementation is organized within the Jupyter Notebook file **`Eedi_run.ipynb`**.
-Each code block in the notebook corresponds to a specific functionality within the overall pipeline, invoking relevant Python files to handle the underlying processes.<br>
+Each code block in the notebook corresponds to a specific functionality within the overall pipeline, invoking relevant Python files to handle the underlying processes.

 I used this code to train Qwen2.5-14b (retriever) and Qwen2.5-32b (reranker), on 2 A100 (80G) GPUs.
 But this code can be modified to accomodate other back-bone models too.

 The hard negative mining & retriever/reranker trainings should be performed multiple time (iteratively) to improve final inference performance.

 ### Additional Resources